 Carnegie Endowment for International Peace, Gaither Junior Fellows Program

 The Carnegie Endowment for International Peace is a private, nonprofit organization dedicated to advancing cooperation between nations and promoting active international engagement by the United States.
-Each year, Carnegie holds a rigorous national competition to select approximately 14 graduating seniors to serve as research assistants.
-They are matched with senior associates — academics, former government officials, lawyers, and journalists from around the world — to work on a variety of international affairs issues.
+Each year, Carnegie holds a rigorous national competition to select approximately 15 graduating seniors or recent alums to serve as research assistants.
+They are matched with senior associates — academics, former government officials, lawyers, and journalists from around the world — to work on various international affairs issues.
 Junior fellows have the opportunity to conduct research for books, participate in meetings with high-level officials, contribute to congressional testimony, and organize briefings attended by scholars, activists, journalists, and government officials.
 Junior fellows spend 10-12 months (beginning September 1) at the Carnegie Endowment in Washington, D.C.
 Positions are full-time and include a salary and benefits package.

 Deadlines